May 15, 2020

 - Restaurants and bars can continue operating for off-premises consumption.

-- Pre-K-12 classes are cancelled from March 17th through April 30th
+- Pre-K-12 classes are cancelled from March 17th through the remainder of the school year.
+Schools should engage in remote learning.

 - In an effort to increase healthcare capacity, unlicensed nursing and medical students are permitted to provide COVID-19 medical services and/or work under the direction of the state’s emergency management personnel (IEMA) or public health officials (IDPH).